open-source-search/easy-computer-vision/README.md

 3) brew install python3
 4) Test your installation by opening CMD and running command: "python3".

+### Check out OSS Easy Computer Vision code to your Mac computer:
+1) Open command prompt.
+2) cd to directory where you want code to be located on your windows computer.
+3) Run command: "git clone https://github.com/open-source-search/easy-computer-vision.git"

 ### Install required modules/libraries:
 Run following commands in the Terminal:
 1) cd path/to/easy-computer-vision/